Mangrove-Web-Development/inspiration/collections/_posts/2022-05-18-inspiration-announces-215-million-in-new-capital-from-macquarie-asset-management-and-ferrovial-s-a.md

 ---
 layout: post
 title: >-
     Inspiration Announces $215 Million in New Capital from    Macquarie Asset Management and Ferrovial, S.A.
 date: 2022-05-18 11:30:00
 featured_image:
     image: /uploads/road-between-the-trees.jpg
     logo: false
-    alt_text:
+    alt_text: >-
+        Picture of paved two lane road between green trees with mountains in the background
 categories:
     - Press Releases
 featured_post: true
 ---
 * *Now has $415 million of investable capital to drive transition to electric vehicles among fleets*&nbsp;